The winners of the prestigious 2015 WorkSafe Awards were named yesterday on the final day of Health and Safety Week.

-The rate of injuries in Victorian workplaces has reached a new record low, according to the half-yearly results released today by WorkSafe Victoria.
+The Victorian workers compensation system is in a sound financial position, according to the 2014/15 results released today by WorkSafe Victoria.